HCH1/blog/blog Lombok Gili 1.md

 During the day we stopped at the outlying island of Gili Kapal, and at low tide the small sandy island appear from the clear sea.
 It takes about five minutes to walk around all the island, very mini.
 We also took a few jumping group photos on the island before heading to the next snorkeling spot.

 There are few tourists to east Gili, so apart from the clear water, the seafloor is especially rich in colorful coral (still alive) and fish.
-With luck I was able to photograph the clownfish nemo with gopro HERO5 and the green purple yellow interlace coral.
+With luck I was able to photograph the clownfish nemo with gopro HERO5 and the green purple yellow coral.
 Local friends also provide one-on-one guidance and take out toast to attract shoals of fish so visitors can take pictures.
 ```
 與夥伴們在沙洲上跳躍留影
 ![f1](https://github.com/HCH1/blog/blob/master/fig/gili5.jpg)